Imagined community: Nationalism and imagined communities

-From this, Anderson argues that in the presence and development of technology, people started to make differences between what means divine and divinity and what really is history and politics because initially, the divine and the history of society and politics were based on the existence of a common religion that was a unification umbrella for all the people across Europe.
+From this, Anderson argues that with the development of technology, people began distinguishing between what was considered divine and what truly constituted history and politics.
+Initially, these concepts were intertwined, as a common religion unified society across Europe, serving as the foundation for both spiritual and political life.
 With the emergence of the printing press and capitalism, people gained national consciousness regarding the common values that bring those people together.
-The Imagined Communities started with the creation of their own nation print-languages that each individual spoke.
+The imagined communities started with the creation of their own nation print-languages that each individual spoke.
 That helped develop the first forms of known nation-states, who then created their own form of art, novels, publications, mass media, and communications.

 While attempting to define nationalism, Anderson identifies three paradoxes: